King Bagdemagus: Legend

-The character is first mentioned in the 12th century in Chrétien de Troyes' Lancelot, the Knight of the Cart, where Bagdemagus (Bagomedés) is the king of Gore, a mysterious land connected to Logres only by a bridge as sharp as a sword, where many natives of Logres are kept prisoner; again, his son Maleagant abducts Guinevere, who is later rescued by the hero Lancelot.
-In the romance Sone de Nansai, Bagdemagus (Baudemagus) is said to be the father of Meleagant and the son of Tadus.
+The character first appears in Chrétien's Lancelot, the Knight of the Cart, where Bademagu is the king of Gor[r]e, a mysterious land connected to Logres only by a bridge as sharp as a sword, and here many people from Logres are kept prisoner.
+His son abducts Guinevere, who is later rescued by the hero Lancelot with his help.